ujwalsahu123/MCP---Model-Context-Protocol/README.md

 7) So to use the FastMCP cloud for deployment we have to use github to push our code and then connect that github repo with FastMCP cloud and then deploy it on cloud.

+(so in your project you will have libraries and stuff and when u push it on the FastMCP server then you need to have those libraries on that server and not only libraries but etc stuff also . like pip install -r requirements.txt etc....  so all that part is done in the ===> Project.toml file)

 # Create a new repo on Github without readme.md

 git init